deepnetworkgmbh/joseki/src/scanners/README.md

 `Scanners` - short-lived applications, that perform a single infrastructure audit.
 They can be scheduled like a cron job, or be triggered by a message in a queue.

-Every single application is independent from one another.
-In most cases they require only read-only access to scanned target and **Blob Storage** to upload audit results.
-High-level communication overview described at general [tech design file](/TECH_DESIGN.md#backend-and-scanners).

-Every scanner is hosted as docker container.

 ## Supported Scanner types

 *Joseki* supports the following `scanners`: